eMapR/TimeSync-Plus/README.md

 ## Step 9: Start the App

-The application location is in the TS-Plus folder in the base directory.
-In the TS-Plus folder there is a file named 'Plus'.
-Double click this file to open the TS-Plus application.
+The application location is in your zipped TSP+4 file.
+Decompresses or unzipped the zipped file, then open the unpackaged folder.
+Continue opening folder until you come to a folder with a variety files.
+Here, there will be a TSP+4.2.exe file.
+Double click that file.

-Once opened, a dialog box will appear and the user will need to locate the SQL database that was created in step 5.
-When the SQL file is found double click it and the dialog box will disappear.
+Once opened, a dialog box will appear and the user will need to locate the SQL database they created.
+When the SQL file is found double click it, and the dialog box will disappear.
 After a few moments the plot list will be populated with polygon or point identification values.

 <img src = 'https://github.com/eMapR/TimeSync-Plus/blob/master/images/01_DB_box.JPG' width="400">